zhan-xu/RigNet/README.md

 ![results figure](quick_start/quick_start.png)

+If you want to try your own models, remember to simplify the meshes so that the remeshed ones have vertices between 1K to 5K.
+I use quadratic edge collapse in MeshLap for this.
+Name the simplified meshed as *_remesh.obj.

-The predicted rig is saved as *_rig.txt.
+The predicted rigs are saved as *_rig.txt.
 You can combine the OBJ file and *_rig.txt into FBX format by running maya_save_fbx.py provided by us in Maya using mayapy.

 ## Data